 ✨ In 2021, when will I vote & who will I be voting for?

-- In the September primary, only voters registered with a political party can vote.
-All voters – even voters not affiliated with a political party – can vote in November.
+- All voters – even voters not registered with a political party – can vote on Tues., Nov.
+2nd.
+Polls are open 6:00am – 8:00pm.

 ✨ I don't know what districts I live in.
 How can I find this information?

-You can locate your state and local voting districts by using the local maps:
+You can locate your local, state and federal voting districts by viewing the maps below.
+You can locate your local polling site (where you vote) by clicking the button below.

 - State Representative Voting Districts (also called “Assembly Districts”)